Enhanced six operations and base change theorem for higher Artin stacks: Running DESCENT

-functorial in $(\Xi,\Lambda)$.
-Combining this with a quasi-inverse of the equivalence in Lemma \ref{4le:Dcart}, we obtain the following result.

-\begin{proposition}[Cohomological descent for lisse-\'{e}tale topoi] Let $X$ be an Artin stack, let $V$ be an algebraic space, and let $v\colon V\to X$ be a surjective smooth morphism.
-Then there is an equivalence in $\Fun(\N(\Rind^{op}),\PSLM)$ sending $(\Xi,\Lambda)$ to
+\begin{proposition}[Cohomological descent for lisse-\'{e}tale topoi] Let $X$ be an Artin stack, $V$ an algebraic space, and $v\colon V\to X$ a surjective smooth morphism.
+Then there is an equivalence in $\Fun(\rN(\Rind)^{op},\PSLM)$ sending $\lambda$ to the equivalence